joelpt/quickfort/README.md

 Prefer combining them into one transformation, e.g. `6d` instead of `3d 2d`.

-Advanced transformations: the ! command                           {#bangcommand}
+Advanced transformations: the ! command
 ---------------------------------------

 Normally transformations only apply to Working bucket B, leaving Memory bucket